nbremond77/rDuino-Compiler-Uploader-Server/README.md

 Or:

     sudo usermod -a -G uucp $USER
+    sudo usermod -a -G plugdev $USER

+If you still have problems with priviledges to access to the USB port, the best is to add a rule by doing the following:

+    sudo nano /etc/udev/rules.d/50-myusb.rules

+# Copy this text and save the file:
+    KERNEL=="ttyUSB[0-9]*",MODE="0666"
+    KERNEL=="ttyACM[0-9]*",MODE="0666"

 Don't forget to restart the session after adding the user to the group.

 Usage